rmadhu/intro_to_prog/README.md

-This repo contains programming exercises and examples from the Ruby book 'Introduction to Programming' found on the Tealeaf website.
+This repo contains programming exercises and examples from the Ruby book 'Introduction to Programming'.